 When it comes to engine performance, both the Honda CR-V and Kia Sportage deliver respectable power.

-With the Honda CR-V, you’ll get a standard 2.4L 4-cylinder engine, which produces 184 horsepower and 180 lb-ft of torque.
+With the Honda CR-V, you’ll get a standard 2.4L 4-cylinder engine that produces 184 horsepower and 180 lb-ft of torque.
 The Kia Sportage and its standard 2.4L 4-cylinder engine produces less power, with 181 horsepower and 175 lb-ft of torque.

-Inside both the Kia Sportage and Honda CR-V, you’ll find plenty of room for you and four other passengers.
+Inside the Kia Sportage and Honda CR-V, you’ll find plenty of room for you and four other passengers.
 Overall, though, the Honda CR-V offers more headroom, legroom, and shoulder room.
 Although the Kia Sportage barely has more front legroom, it sacrifices its rear legroom to do so.

 |Honda CR-V||KIA SPORTAGE|